top of page

 • Your familiar acts on its own initiative, but follows your commands to the best of its abilities.

-• Your familiar uses the stats of one of the following: a bat, cat, crab, toad, hawk, lizard, octopus, owl, poisonous snake, quipper, rat, raven, spider, or weasel.
+• Your familiar uses the stats of one of the following: a bat, cat, crab, frog, hawk, lizard, octopus, owl, poisonous snake, quipper, rat, raven, spider, or weasel.

 • Your familiar has an armour class equal to 10 + your proficiency bonus, and 5 hit points.